The Thorsborne Trust

 - Finney, C.M.
 To sail beyond the sunset: natural history in Australia 1699–1829 (Cardwell library, Ingham SHS, Innisfail SHS, Townsville Correctional Centre library, Gold Coast WPSQ student library)

-- Frith, Dawn and Frith, Cliff.
+- Frith, Dawn & Frith, Cliff.
 Cape York Peninsula: a natural history (Cardwell library)

 - McArthur, Kathleen.
 Looking at Australian wildflowers (Cardwell library)